KenKundert/avendesora/README.rst

 feel the need to change it in the future.
 For example, 'gmail' might not be a good account name if you expect to have multiple Gmail accounts.
 In this case you might want to include your username in the account name.
-You can always make the shorter 'gmail' as an account alias to you can still access the account quickly.
+You can always make the shorter 'gmail' as an account alias so you can still access the account quickly.